yvesyil/hamstertalk/README.md

 ## About

 Hamstertalk is a chat server.
-It implements it's own minimal protocol.
+It implements its own minimal protocol.

 ## The Hamster Protocol